jlevy/lft/lft.md

     economies.

 [^matuschak]: The term “tools for thought” has been explored by several researchers.
-    A good article Andy Matuschak and Michael Nielsen, "How can we develop transformative tools for thought?"
+    A good article Andy Matuschak and Michael Nielsen, “How can we develop transformative tools for thought?”
     (2019). https://numinous.productions/ttft/

-[^bridging]: Aviv Ovadya, "Bridging-based ranking" and related work on bridging
+[^bridging]: Aviv Ovadya, “Bridging-based ranking” and related work on bridging
     recommender systems.
     https://www.belfercenter.org/publication/bridging-based-ranking

-[^vibecoding]: "Vibe coding" is an informal term for writing code using natural language
+[^vibecoding]: “Vibe coding” is an informal term for writing code using natural language
     instructions and LLMs, as opposed to traditional programming.

 [^sociotech]: The concept of socio-technical systems was developed by Eric Trist and